aerospike/aerospike-client-c/README.md

 ## Package

 Installer packages can be created for RedHat (rpm), Debian (deb), Mac OS X (pkg).
-These packages contain C client libraries, header files, online docs, examples and benchmarks.
+These packages contain C client libraries and header files.
 Package creation requires doxygen 1.8 or greater and its dependencies (including graphviz).
 Doxygen is used to create online HTML documentation.

 Build the client package on the current platform: